 The collector supports single-line TCP messages up to 65,535 bytes.

 UDP is a streaming protocol that makes no guarantees of delivery, and as such, log messages may be dropped or arrive out of order.
 However, in return for this lack of guarantee, UDP does not create the same kind of network and CPU overhead that is created by the TCP protocol.
 In reality, in most networks, UDP is reliable enough for mission-critical use, however, there may be situations where network traffic storms might cause messages to be dropped or arrive out of order.
 If this is an unacceptable risk for you, then choose TCP.

 Per RFC 5426, the collector by default supports UDP messages up to 2048 bytes.
-To increase the UDP message length limit to the maximum datagram size (65k), you can add the following configuration to collector/config/collector.properties and restart the collector:
+To increase the UDP message length limit to the maximum datagram size (65k) you can modify the collector.properties file.

 collector.syslog.udp.readBufferSize = 65535

-When configuring a syslog source in a computer that has more than one network interface you can specify which network interface the collector should bind to.
-This option is set in the collector.properties file.
+When configuring a Syslog Source on a computer that has more than one network interface you can specify which network interface the Collector should bind to.
+This option is set in the

 To specify the network interface:

 collector/config/collector.properties.
 Open the file in a text editor.